Ofektom/event360/OAUTH_SETUP.md

 ## Overview

-Event360 now supports OAuth authentication with Google and Facebook in addition to email/password authentication.
+Gbedoo now supports OAuth authentication with Google and Facebook in addition to email/password authentication.

 ## Setup Instructions